-Yep, that would yesterday when The Boy lost his golf glove.
+Yep, that would yesterday when Honey lost his golf glove.
 The way he carried on, Sheesh!
 He emptied out the garage and turned his golf bag upside down for a shake.
 Man, you would have thought it was a needed prosthetic.
 I mean, he could play the game right?
 He still had his custom clubs.
 (I mention this – because it’s okay for him to buy CUSTOM clubs, but when I come home with one measly pair of shoes that cost more than a hundred bucks he freaks) *insert shaking head here* He still had his balls – more actually, because he had the nerve to blame me for this.
 And, he had his tees.
 I know this because I continue to pull them out of the drain holes in my washing machine on a regular basis.
 So, why all the fuss?

 But why argue when I can just wait, bide my time, distract myself with something else until the garage is spotless, his bag is reorganized and the laundry is folded.
-I’m in no hurry it’s not like I’m scheduled on the course or anything.
-So, when he’s done pulling out his hair and doing all my chores for the day it’s then that I ask him if he looked in the trunk of the car as it might have fallen out of his bag the last time he went golfing.
+I’m in no hurry.
+It’s not like I’m scheduled on the course or anything.
+So, when he’s done pulling out his hair and doing all my chores for the day, it’s then that I ask him if he looked in the trunk of the car as it might have fallen out of his bag the last time he went golfing.

 I know.
 Sheer brilliance, right?
 He pops out to the car and wow, his day is looking up.
 The lucky glove has been found!
 Imagine that?
 Who would have thought?